MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-data-pipelines.md

 ms.date: 11/10/2023
 ---

-# Migrate data and pipelines in Microsoft Fabric
+# Migrate data and pipelines from Azure Synapse to Microsoft Fabric

-The first step in data and pipelines migration is to pinpoint the data that you want to make available in OneLake, and the pipelines you intend to move.
-You don't always need to migrate every piece; you can prioritize specific datasets or pipelines.
-As you single out pipelines for migration, ensure you understand their dependencies and the tools or scripts they incorporate.
-Also be aware of data properties, including sources, destinations, and formats (for example, csv, json, Parquet, or Delta).
+The first step in data and pipeline migration is to identify the data that you want to make available in OneLake, and the pipelines you intend to move.
+You don't have to migrate every piece; you can prioritize specific datasets or pipelines.
+As you prioritize pipelines for migration, consider their dependencies, tools, and scripts.
+Additionally, make a note of the data properties, like sources, destinations, and formats (for example, CSV, JSON, Parquet, or Delta).

-You have two options for data:
+You have two options for data migration:

-- Option one: Azure Data Lake Storage (ADLS) Gen2 as default storage.
+- Option 1: Azure Data Lake Storage (ADLS) Gen2 as default storage.
 If you’re currently using ADLS Gen2 and want to avoid data copying, consider using shortcuts.

-- Option two: OneLake as default storage.
-If you want to move from ADLS Gen2 to OneLake as storage layer, consider reading/writing to OneLake from your Azure Synapse Spark items.
+- Option 2: OneLake as default storage.
+If you want to move from ADLS Gen2 to OneLake as a storage layer, consider reading or writing to OneLake from your Azure Synapse Spark items.

 ## Data migration

-### Option one: ADLS Gen2 as storage (shortcuts)
+### Option 1: ADLS Gen2 as storage (shortcuts)

 If you’re interacting with ADLS Gen2 and want to avoid unnecessary data duplication, you can quickly create a shortcut to the ADLS Gen2 source path in OneLake.
 You must [create a Fabric lakehouse](../onelake/create-lakehouse-onelake.md) if you don’t have one.
-You can create shortcuts within the **Files** and **Tables** sections of the lakehouse.
-Some considerations:
+You can create shortcuts within the **Files** and **Tables** sections of the lakehouse with the following considerations:

 - The **Files** section is the unmanaged area of the lake.
-If your data is in csv, json, or Parquet format, we recommend creating a shortcut to this area.
+If your data is in CSV, JSON, or Parquet format, we recommend creating a shortcut to this area.

 - The **Tables** section is the managed area of the lake.
-All tables, both Spark managed and unmanaged tables, are registered here.
+All tables, both Spark-managed and unmanaged tables, are registered here.
 If your data is in Delta format, you can create a shortcut to this area and the automatic discovery process automatically registers those tables in the lakehouse’s metastore.
-(V-order optimization doesn't apply because the Fabric Spark engine didn't create the Delta tables.)
+V-order optimization isn't applied because the Fabric Spark engine didn't create the Delta tables.

-### Option two: OneLake as storage
+### Option 2: OneLake as storage

-If you want to use OneLake as a storage layer and move the data underneath from ADLS Gen 2 to OneLake, you need to first point the Azure Synapse Spark-related items to OneLake, and then move the existing data to OneLake.
+To use OneLake as a storage layer and move data from ADLS Gen 2, you must initially point the Azure Synapse Spark-related items to OneLake and then transfer the existing data to OneLake.

-For the former, see [integrate OneLake with Azure Synapse Spark](../onelake/onelake-azure-synapse-analytics.md) if you still keep any notebook or Spark job definition item in Azure Synapse.
-You must [create a Fabric lakehouse](../onelake/create-lakehouse-onelake.md) if you don’t have one.
+For the former, see [integrate OneLake with Azure Synapse Spark](../onelake/onelake-azure-synapse-analytics.md) if you still have any notebook or Spark job definition item in Azure Synapse.
+You must [create a Fabric lakehouse](../onelake/create-lakehouse-onelake.md) if you don’t already have one.

 To move the existing data over, you have several options:

 - **mssparkutils fastcp**: The mssparkutils library provides a fastcp API that enables you to copy data between ADLS accounts.